ki2n/uai/README.md

 ArchKick is great for new users for arch, it requires little to no command knowledge.
 It just makes things a simple blast for installing arch.
 Even if you are experienced, this tool is useful for doing quick and easy arch installs!
 Archkick is suprisingly lightweight too!

 # Running ArchKick from a fresh Arch USB
-Go ahead and download an Arch Linux ISO, put it on a usb and boot it up.
+Go ahead and download an Arch Linux ISO from the [download page](https://www.archlinux.org/download/), put it on a usb and boot it up.
 If you use wifi connect to it with this command.

     wifi-menu